1-877-929-7245

 • Breakfast, Dinner

-Lunch is served aboard our ship, or you may like to try some locally caught fish.
+Lunch is served aboard the ship, or you may like to try some locally caught fish.
 A specialty is the salted dried cod known as klippfisk, which is reputed to be pretty salty!
-Returning to our ship in the late afternoon, our northbound journey continues over dinner as we head into a dreamlike landscape of fjords, islands and mountains.
+We return to our ship in the late afternoon and, over dinner, our northbound journey continues into the dreamlike landscape of fjords, islands and mountains.
+Overnight ship.

 Includes